Summer Research Writing Workshop

 The Summer Research Writing Workshop helps graduate students at Illinois Institute of Technology cultivate their writing skills and achieve their research goals.
 Geared toward students who are ready to start writing about their research, every participant who completes the workshop will have a finished dissertation chapter or publishable journal/conference article prepared for submission by the end of the workshop.

 Students will begin the workshop by formulating and scheduling specific writing goals, and will intensely plan and write throughout the sessions.
-Working with writing expert Hannah Ringler, assistant teaching professor of humanities at Illinois Tech, students will master the mechanics and conventions of academic writing, understand and adhere to submission guidelines and publication standards, and write excellent thesis-driven research papers in a hands-on workshop environment.
+The workshop is designed by writing expert Hannah Ringler, assistant teaching professor of humanities at Illinois Tech, and is crafted to teach students to master the mechanics and conventions of academic writing, understand and adhere to submission guidelines and publication standards, and write excellent research papers in a hands-on workshop environment.
 The cohort is capped at 12 students to ensure that every student gets the attention and support to succeed.

 Student Testimonials